SolraBizna/ars-emu/HARDWARE.md

 The serial port is the only "developer cartridge" feature specifically implemented by the emulator.
 It only emulates the write end of the port, and it emulates it at infinite speed; write a byte to `$0247` and that byte will be written to stderr, read a byte and the V bit will be set.

-Emulation of the debug port must be enabled with a command line option *and* specified in the ROM file header in order to function.
+Emulation of the debug port must be enabled with a command line option *and* specified in the game's manifest in order to function.

 (If you are implementing an emulator or a homebrew program, you probably do not need the rest of this section.)